-The section conducts on-site audits of those agencies storing and disseminating criminal history records information.
+The agency conducts on-site audits of those agencies storing and disseminating criminal history records information.

-The section administers, grades, and reports the results to the certified academies of the law enforcement officer certification examination to all students completing entry-level law enforcement officer training statewide.
+The agency administers, grades, and reports the results to the certified academies of the law enforcement officer certification examination to all students completing entry-level law enforcement officer training statewide.

-The section certifies and de-certifies law enforcement officers and regional jail officers in accordance with requirements of the Code of Virginia.
+The agency also certifies and de-certifies law enforcement officers and regional jail officers in accordance with requirements of the Code of Virginia.

-The section certifies and re-certifies all certified academies authorized to deliver mandated training to Virginia's criminal iustice officers.
+The agency certifies and re-certifies all certified academies authorized to deliver mandated training to Virginia's criminal justice officers.

-The section monitors compliance with entry-level and in-service training for 40,000+ criminal justice officers in Virginia.
+The agency monitors compliance with entry-level and in-service training for 40,000+ criminal justice officers in Virginia.